HNLMS Bruinvis: Ship history

 Bruinvis took part in Operation Ocean Shield alongside in 2011 and 2012.

 In May 2014 Bruinvis took part in the NATO exercise Dynamic Monarch.

 In 2016 Bruinvis docked in Gibraltar as part of a mission, it also marked the first docking of a Dutch submarine to Gibraltar in over a decade.

 In 2018 Bruinvis was in maintenance all year.

+In March 2026 Bruinvis was spotted in Marsdiep while returning to the Nieuwe Haven Naval Base.